juanfp900/DataVisualization/TorontoData/README.md

 # Visualize Toronto Median Income by Neighbourhood with Tableau

-[link to Tableau Project!] https://public.tableau.com/profile/juanp5926#!/vizhome/TorontoIncomeByNeighbourhood/Sheet8?publish=yes
+[link to Tableau Project!] (https://public.tableau.com/profile/juanp5926#!/vizhome/TorontoIncomeByNeighbourhood/Sheet8?publish=yes)

 # Project Description

 This project was created by parsing through a csv file and an xlsx file that contains census data from 140 Toronto Neighbourhoods.
 The CSV file contains 2015 data while the xlsx file contains 2000, 2005, 2010 data.

+# How To Run?

 Libaries used within project include, Pandas, GeoPandas, Seaborn, Numpy.
 A full list of libraries will be included in the requirements.txt file.
-To install all packages simply type the following commad in your respective directory.
+To install these packages simply type the following commad in your respective directory.

    **pip install -r requirements.txt**

-To run this project you will need to download the files within the TorontoData folder which include:
+To run this project you will need to download the files within the TorontoData folder:
+  - TorontoData.py
   - neighbourhood-profiles-2016.csv
-  -
+  - neighbourhood-data-2001-2011.xlsx
   - Neighbourhoods.zip
   - You may will also need access to Tableau Public as this project is best displayed in Tableau.